“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Stefanie was a competent, well-respected, and admired manager of her team.
 She was professional, yet empathetic in her approach to work.
 She took care of her team like that of a family though she took no excuses when it came to delivering work.

 The new leader took an adaptive approach as he knew he had big shoes to fill.
-He could have led from the position of authority, but chose not to do so.
-He sought the team’s feedback and ideas to ensure they feel valued and respected, just like Stefanie made them feel.
+He could have led from the position of authority but chose not to do so.
+He sought the team’s feedback and ideas to ensure they felt valued and respected, just like Stefanie made them feel.

 Even his team members didn’t expect him to be so humble and adaptive from the onset.
 Results were there to see for all in a couple of months.
 The new manager continued to take fresh ideas continuously from the team.

 It didn’t take long for his team to trust and respect him for fostering intra-team collaboration to new heights.
-He successfully navigated the team through ups and downs, and enjoyed success over the course of his tenure.
+He successfully navigated the team through ups and downs and enjoyed success throughout his tenure.

 Example 2